 T-lymphocytes assist in killing the foreign cells directly by releasing lymphokines( substances that enhance the activity of phagocytic cells).

-T-lymphocytes also assist in delaying allergic reactions, rejection of foreign tissues (eg, transplanted organs), and destruction of the tumour cells through cellular immunity.
+T-lymphocytes further assist in blocking allergic reactions, rejection of foreign tissues (eg, transplanted organs), and destruction of the tumour cells through cellular immunity.

 B –lymphocytes are capable of differentiating into plasma cells.
 Plasma cells, in turn, produce immunoglobulin (Ig), or antibodies, -protein molecules that destroy the foreign material by humoral immunity.